 Dynamic or Condenser microphones

 Dynamic microphones are the most commonly used microphones for drum recording.
 They can be placed close to drums and are capable of handling the high sound pressure levels due to their large diaphragm.
 This essentially means that they can record sound without distortion, no matter how loud it gets.
-This is why these make excellent kick drum mics and tom mics!
+This is why these make excellent kick mics and tom mics!

 Condenser microphones are generally used for capturing overhead, cymbal, and hi-hat sounds.
 Nowadays, there are even purpose-built condenser mics that can be used for miking toms,

-You do not really have to decide between dynamic and condenser mics.
-Nowadays, most drum mic kits come with a combination of dynamic and condenser mics.
+You do not really have to decide between dynamic mics and condenser mics.
+Nowadays, most drum mic kits come with a combination of dynamic mics and condenser mics.
 Each has its own advantages, and by combining both, you can get the best of both types.

 Accessories are one of the nice perks of buying drum microphone kits.
 They make setting up and carrying around your microphones so much easier.